TomoyukiaW/esp8266_sntp/README.md

 - [Borad Manager for ESP8266](http://arduino.esp8266.com/stable/package_esp8266com_index.json)

 # How to use
-1. After upload image to ESP8266 module, connect PC to ESP8266 module with serial port.<br>
+1. After uploading the built image to ESP8266 module, connect PC to ESP8266 module with serial port.<br>
    ***Terminal Setting***<br>
    New Line Rx: CR+LF<br>
    New Line Tx: CR<br>